Sustainability

 Karen and the team at the Dog & Partridge were our next winners for this award!
 They have been saving their coffee grounds and giving them away to customers to use on their garden as fertiliser.
 This has helped to significantly reduce food waste as well as giving back to the community.

-RECENT CHARITY PARTNERSHIPS AND FUNDRAISING
+RECENT CHARITY PARTNERSHIPS, FUNDRAISING and Accreditations

 PROSTATE CANCER SUPPORT